DynastysDestiny/trailer/README.md

 # "The Rangers: The Ruins of Gorlan" Trailer

 *(The trailer opens on a shot of the orphanage landscape.
-We see young Will among a crowd of children, waiting for the Choosing Day.)*
+We see young Will among a crowd of children (Horace, Alyss, Jenny, and George), waiting for the Choosing Day.)*

 **Narrator (with a subdued voice):** "In a world where destinies intersect and heroes are born..."